8 Books About Cults: Captivating Non-Fiction & Fiction Picks

 I love Lisa Jewell.
 As I read her books I find each one creepier than the last.
 This book starts with Libby’s 25th birthday when she inherits a multi-million dollar home.
 She knows that she was adopted at 10 months old but, she doesn’t know the truth about what happened to her family.
 She is shocked to find that the story that she was told is not what happened to her family.

 25+ years ago Henry, his sister, and his parents are living a very privileged life.
 When he is 12 years old, things change when David moves into the house with his wife and kids with no plans to leave.
 He is charismatic and alluring to everyone except Henry.
 The story moves between past and present until the two stories come together and you finally understand what happened in the house all those years ago.
-I love listening to full cast audiobooks and this one was no exception.
+I love listening to full cast audiobooks and this popular thriller book was no exception.
 If you love Lisa Jewell, check out our post: The Best Lisa Jewell Books Ranked: Complete List

 The Great Believers by Rebecca Makkai